Video

 Summary

 How has Craig vetted and acquired a SaaS company as a non-technical founder?
 How has he embedded it within his existing productized service business?
-And what is the ShapeUp development methodology which he uses within his remote team?
+And what is the ShapeUp development methodology that he uses within his remote team?

 Find out on today’s show!
 Listen to the episode or read the transcript below.